docpad/docpad-plugin-cleancss/README.md

 ### Template Configuration

-It is possible to override the default configuration on a per-template basis:
+It is possible to override the default configuration on a per-template basis.
+In this example, we are acting on `src/documents/style.css`:

 ``` css
 ---